open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ### Configure and run a local collector

-First, save the following collector configuration code to a file under `/tmp/`:
+First, save the following collector configuration code to a file in the `/tmp/` directory:

 ```yaml
 # /tmp/otel-collector-config.yaml